 When this takes place in the classroom, you’ll notice that teachers are:

-- Talking to their students and soliciting feedback (e.g., “How are you doing on question two?”).
+- Talking to their students and soliciting feedback (e.g., “How are you doing on question two?”)

-- Moving around and standing near students as they work.
+- Moving around and standing near students as they work

-- Overseeing transitions between activities to ensure that things go smoothly.
+- Overseeing transitions between activities to ensure that things go smoothly

 6. Use of effective praise

 The use of praise is important to encourage positive behaviors in the classroom.
 PBIS methods stress that praise needs to be specific, timely, and sincere.
-It should be personal to what works for each individual student.
+It should be aimed at what works for each individual student.
 As a rule of thumb, each student should receive five praise comments for every one corrective comment.
 A teacher might whisper to a student, “Thank you for walking in quietly from recess today.”
 Another teacher might address the entire class, “You all did a wonderful job quietly listening to the lecture today.”